Requirements for approved training and equipment

 There are derogations for the following types of sprayers, which do not require approval:

-- equipment which is designed to be borne completely by the person spraying, for example, backpack sprayers, handheld sprayers and shower bottles
+- equipment which is designed to be carried completely by the person spraying, for example, backpack sprayers, handheld sprayers and shower bottles

 - newly manufactured CE-marked spraying equipment from an EEA country or Turkey (the derogation applies for the first three years).
 Example: A sprayer purchased on 3 May 2021 may be used until 3 May 2024.
 You need a new approval to use it from 4 May 2024.